Ron McCallum

 Ronald Clive McCallum AO (born 8 October 1948) is an Australian legal academic.
 He is an expert in labour law, and has served as a professor and dean of law at the University of Sydney.
 He is the first totally blind person to be appointed to a full professorship in any subject at any university in Australia or New Zealand, as well as the first to become a Dean of Law in these countries.
 He chaired the United Nations Committee on the Rights of Persons with Disabilities in Geneva.

 Early life

 Ron McCallum was born in Melbourne, ten weeks premature and weighing only three pounds.
-He was diagnosed with retrolental fibroplasia.
-At the time, treating this required placing the baby in a humidicrib with uncontrolled oxygen; while this prevented McCallum from dying, it meant that he permanently lost his sight.
+At the time, treating this prematurity was treated by placing the baby in a humidicrib with uncontrolled supplemental oxygen; while this treatment prevented McCallum from dying, it meant that he permanently lost his sight.He was diagnosed with retrolental fibroplasia.